this0is0kuba/checkers/README.md

 ## Descriprion
 You move in truns with another player trying to capture all opponent's pawns.
 If oponent doesn't have any pawns or he can't make any moves you win.
-The game analyzes all possible moves and doesn't let you do the incorrect ones.
+The game analyzes all possible moves and doesn't let you do the incorrect ones. if you wish to quit the game press **ESC** button.

 ## Some examples
 **1. Initial state.**